reshad21/mnseltech-frontend/README.md

+Here's a more polished and professional version of your README for a Next.js project:

+---

 # Next.js Project

-This is a Next.js project bootstrapped with `create-next-app`.
+This project is built using [Next.js](https://nextjs.org/), a React-based framework for creating fast, server-rendered web applications.

 ---